I just read yet another bad article.

 Interestingly, success stories and fuzzy examples shine by their absence.

-On this post, basic and actionable advice account for 70.90% of the real estate.
+On this post, basic and actionable advice accounts for 70.90% of the real estate.

 That’s quite a difference!